Mexican Americans: Discrimination and stereotypes

 Throughout US history, Mexican Americans have endured various types of negative stereotypes which have long circulated in media and popular culture.
 Mexican Americans have also faced discrimination based on ethnicity, race, culture, poverty, and use of the Spanish language.

 Mexicans faced racially segregated schooling in a number of Western states during the Depression era.
 In Wyoming, the segregation of Mexican children—regardless of US citizenship—mirrored the South's Jim Crow laws.
 The segregation of Mexicans also occurred in California and in neighboring Colorado, Montana, and Nebraska.

-Since the majority of undocumented immigrants in the US have traditionally been from Latin America, the Mexican American community has been the subject of widespread immigration raids.
+Since the majority of illegal immigrants in the US have traditionally been from Latin America, the Mexican American community has been the subject of widespread immigration raids.
 During The Great Depression, the United States government sponsored a Mexican Repatriation program which was intended to encourage people to voluntarily move to Mexico, but thousands were deported against their will.
-During the 1930s, between 355 000 and 1 million individuals were repatriated or deported to Mexico, approximately 40 to 60 percent of which were actually United States citizens - overwhelmingly children.
+During the 1930s, between 355 000 and 1 million individuals were repatriated or deported to Mexico, approximately 40 to 60 percent of which were actually United States citizens – overwhelmingly children.
 Voluntary repatriation was far more common than formal deportation.
 In the post-war era, the Justice Department launched Operation Wetback.

 During World War II, more than 300,000 Mexican Americans served in the US armed forces.
 Mexican Americans were generally integrated into regular military units; however, many Mexican–American War veterans were discriminated against and even denied medical services by the United States Department of Veterans Affairs when they arrived home.
 In 1948, war veteran Hector P. Garcia founded the American GI Forum to address the concerns of Mexican American veterans who were being discriminated against.
 The AGIF's first campaign was on the behalf of Felix Longoria, a Mexican American private who was killed in the Philippines while in the line of duty.
 Upon the return of his body to his hometown of Three Rivers, Texas, he was denied funeral services because of his nationality.

+The Zoot Suit riots took place from June 3–8, 1943, in Los Angeles involving white American servicemen stationed in Southern California and young Latino and Mexican American city residents.
+It was one of the dozen wartime industrial cities that suffered race-related riots in the summer of 1943.
+White servicemen and white Angelenos attacked and stripped children, teenagers, and youths who wore zoot suits.
+While most of the violence was directed toward Mexican American youth, African American youths who were wearing zoot suits were also attacked.
+The defiance of zoot suiters became inspirational for Chicanos during the Chicano Movement that worked to embrace a Chicano identity and worldview that combated structural racism.